Ableton/maxdevtools/m4l-production-guidelines/m4l-production-guidelines.md

 *The ‘Output Mode’ setting in the [live.text] Object Inspector.*

+There is one exception to this rule: if this is a control you would use exclusively in a live performance, where accurate timing is required, we recommend using the **Mouse Down** option instead.
+An example of this is the Hold button in LFO.

 ### Pop-out Windows

 Although this is ideally avoided, if you need more interface real estate than the device view offers, you may want to add a pop-out window to your device by means of a sub patcher that is opened with a `[pcontrol]` object.